aai-institute/beyond-jupyter/refactoring-journey/step06-feature-representation/README.md

   * our model specifications are largely declarative in nature.

-    In particular, we can simply declare the set of features that a model is to use and, depending in the model, the selected set of features will automatically be transformed in a way that suits the model, i.e. categorical features will be one-hot encoded if necessary and numerical features will be appropriately normalised.
+    In particular, we can simply declare the set of features that a model is to use and, depending on the model, the selected set of features will automatically be transformed in a way that suits the model, i.e. categorical features will be one-hot encoded if necessary and numerical features will be appropriately normalised.